seung-lab/SEAMLeSS/training/README.md

 ## Conventions and Quirks

-During its lifetime, SEAMLeSS has developed (and hopefully generally adhered to) many conventiones and likewise accumulated many quirks, some due to PyTorch's design and some more arbitrary.
+During its lifetime, SEAMLeSS has developed (and hopefully generally adhered to) many conventions and likewise accumulated many quirks, some due to PyTorch's design and some more arbitrary.
 Here are some things to keep in mind to avoid *losing* your mind:

 * **Know what you're working with.** PyTorch and NumPy can interact strangely (and generally don't mix), so if you're stuck with some weird behavior, a good debugging step can be to check the types of the objects you're working with.
 For example, some NumPy functions will hang for a **very** long time (minutes+) without crashing; if you make a seemingly innocuous change to your code and all of a sudden it hangs without crashing, check your types.
 Some of the helper functions are type-agnostic (`save_chunk` adapts to either PyTorch Variables or Tensors or NumPy arrays), but in general it's good to actually know what you're dealing with.
 Convert from PyTorch to NumPy with `v.data.numpy()` if `v` is a `Variable`, or `v.numpy()` if `v` is a `Tensor`.
 If the `Variable` or `Tensor` is on the GPU, you need to insert a call to `.cpu()` before `.numpy()`, so: `v.data.cpu().numpy()`.
 Convert from NumPy to PyTorch with `torch.from_numpy(v)` or `torch.FloatTensor(v)` if `v` is an `ndarray`. **Be careful: `torch.from_numpy(v)` will infer the type of the new `Tensor` from `v`, and the newly-created `Tensor` will share memory with `v`. *This means changes to `v` will be reflected in the new `Tensor`; it is generally safer to use `torch.Tensor(v)` (which returns the default `Tensor` type) or `torch.FloatTensor` (or something else from the `Tensor` family to use an explicit type).**